SyahrulNazri/sd-training/Readme.md

 ![image](https://user-images.githubusercontent.com/118953939/205939075-a263e287-4781-4565-8933-2eb09a263d0e.png)

-* Lastly,the comaprison of the 3 types of cell :And2_0,And_2 & And_4
+* Lastly,the comparison of the 3 types of cell :And2_0,And_2 & And_4
 ![image](https://user-images.githubusercontent.com/118953939/205939144-08b4a37f-5877-4b43-a8ca-3b3779376878.png)
 *As we can see form the figure above when the area large the power will be more and delay will be less.But when area low,the power will low and delay will more.*